Request Free Sample ×

 Technology: Drug Testing (Dominant) vs. Toxicity Testing (Emerging)

-Pharmaceutical Companies (Dominant) vs. Biotechnology Companies (Emerging)
+End Use: Pharmaceutical Companies (Dominant) vs. Research Institutions (Emerging)

-By Type of Organ: Liver (Largest) vs. Lung (Fastest-Growing)
+By Type: Liver-on-Chip (Largest) vs. Heart-on-Chip (Fastest-Growing)

-Liver (Dominant) vs. Lung (Emerging)
+Liver-on-Chip (Dominant) vs. Lung-on-Chip (Emerging)

 By Material: Polymers (Largest) vs. Hydrogels (Fastest-Growing)

-Polymers (Dominant) vs. Hydrogels (Emerging)
+Polymers (Dominant) vs. Silicon (Emerging)

 Get more detailed insights about Organ on chip Market